Do you adore your grandchildren and want to leave them a gift upon your passing?

 6. Retain experienced counsel to help

 Estate planning law is complex.
-An experienced attorney can give you the peace of mind that your loved ones receive the assets you intend.
+An experienced estate planning attorney in New York can give you the peace of mind that your loved ones receive the assets you intend.
 Lissner & Lissner, LLP can advise you on forming an effect estate plan that meets legal requirements.
 Contact us online or call us at (212) 307-1499 today.